muldoon2007/muldoon2007.github.io/_posts/2020-04-17-programming-rules-thumb.markdown

 I feel like you don't choose C -- it chooses you.
 There are classes of applications -- operating systems, language design, low-level programming and hardware, where you have to use C.

 C++ is an interesting one.
-I can't think of a case right now where it's generally favorable compared to Java.
+It seems to be useful for applications like robotics and video games and high frequency trading where the performance gains from no garbage collection make it preferable to Java.

 ### Rule 9: Use PHP or Hack if you want to test server changes without rebuilding